michael-lazar/jetforce/README.md

 2. The optional response body on subsequent lines

-The script is not allowed to respond with HTTP headers like ``Content-Type``, or other special CGI headers like internal redirects.
+The script is not allowed to respond with HTTP headers like ``Content-Type``, or any other special CGI headers like internal file redirects.

 Some of the HTTP specific environment variables like ``REQUEST_METHOD`` are not used, because they don't make sense in the context of a Gemini request.